 Make sure that the agreement will meet your requirements and that your concerns have been addressed before you sign.
 The law generally doesn’t care if you make a bad deal for yourself, so if you’ve entered into a contract, you’ll probably have to fulfil the terms and conditions.

 Be sure that you can adhere to the terms and conditions.
-For example, if you intend to enter into a two-year contract for a service, ensure that either you’ll be here for the two years, or that you fully understand the penalties and costs for breaking the contract early.
+For example, if you intend to enter into a 2-year contract for a service, ensure that either you’ll be here for the 2 years, or that you fully understand the penalties and costs for breaking the contract early.

 Most contracts can be adjusted.
 If the other person won’t agree to let you add or remove a clause or a sentence, consider whether the deal will still be good for you.
 If it’s not, then consider walking away.